susanjibo/aquarium-example/README.md

 ```
 let root = factory.create('../behaviors/01-sequence');
 ```
 Replace the relative path to the example tree you want to run.
 Then `cmd-r` (windows `ctrl-r`) to run the example in the Jibo Simulator.
+To view the debugger, from the simulator press `cmd-opt-i` (windows `ctrl-alt-i`) or go to `View -> Developer -> Developer Tools`.

 ## 01: Sequence